davidheineman/carvana/README.md

 ## Carvana Coding Challeng
 This is my solution to the carvana coding challenge!
+It efficiently finds the most frequent tri-grams in a document.

 ### Requirements
 - `gcc` compiler